BCDevOps/provision-nfs-apb/docs/Deployment.md

 - add to [registries.insecure] section:
   `registries = [${OSC_DOCKER_REG}]`

-This apb was created with "apb init", and can be pushed via the following (in the top folder):
+This apb was created with "apb init", and can be pushed via the following (from within the backup-pvc-apb folder):

 ``` bash
 apb prepare